Lucerne: Government

 The City Council (Stadtrat) constitutes the executive government of the city of Lucerne and operates as a collegiate authority.
 It is composed of five councilors (Stadtrat/-rätin), each presiding over a directorate (Direktion) comprising several departments and bureaus.
 The president of the executive department acts as mayor (Stadtpräsident).
-In the mandate period (Legislatur) September 2020 – August 2024 the City Council is presided by Stadtpräsident Beat Züsli.
+In the mandate period (Legislatur) September 2024 – August 2028 the City Council is presided by Stadtpräsident Beat Züsli.
 Departmental tasks, coordination measures and implementation of laws decreed by the Grand City Council are carried by the City Council.
 The regular election of the City Council by any inhabitant valid to vote is held every four years.
 Any resident of Lucerne allowed to vote can be elected as a member of the City Council.
 The delegates are selected by means of a system of Majorz.
 The mayor is elected as such as well by public election while the heads of the other directorates are assigned by the collegiate.

-As of 1 September 2024, Luzern's City Council is made up of one representative of the SP (Social Democratic Party, who is also the mayor), and one each of CVP (Christian Democratic Party), GPS (Green Party), FDP (FDP.The Liberals), and glp (Green Liberal Party).
-The last regular election was held on 29 March/28 June 2020.
-All members have been re-elected, though two of them (Bitz Staub and Jost) only with the second round.
+As of 1 September 2024, Luzern's City Council is made up of one representative of the SP (Social Democratic Party, who is also the mayor) and one of the GPS (Green Party), both elected in first round, and another one of the SP, and one each of Centre (Centre Party, former CVP) and FDP (FDP.The Liberals), all elected on second round.
+This gives the left parties a majority.
+The last regular election were held on 28 April/8 June 2024.
+Except for the mayor, all other councilors are newly electeds.

 Michèle Bucher (FDP) is Town Chronicler (Stadtschreiberin) since 2020.